SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

    In this tutorial, you’ve learned how to use the Virtual Stick feature and the WaypointMission feature of Intelligent Navigation to control the aircraft to rotate and take photos.
 Also, you learn how to rotate the gimbal to take panorama photos too.
 Lastly, we used the OpenCV's features to stitch and crop photos into a cool panorama!

    Congratulations!
-Now that you've finished the demo project, you can use what you have learnt to start building your own panorama applications.
+Now that you've finished the demo project, you can use what you have learned to start building your own panorama applications.
 You can improve the project by showing the aircraft's flight mode type, current GPS satellite count, vertical and horizontal flight speed and the flight altitude, etc. In order to make an amazing Panorama Application, you still have a long way to go!
 Good luck, and hope you enjoyed this tutorial!